-How to Fix Samsung Galaxy that Gets Stuck in Reboot Loop
+How to Fix Samsung Boot Loop [Samsung S22 Supported]

 I have a Samsung Galaxy S6 the yesterday suddenly switch itself off.
 It then constantly tried to open itself and shut down again in a never ending loop.
-Do you have any suggestion on how to fix Samsung Galaxy S4 that keep rebooting or stuck in boot loop?
+Do you have any suggestion on how to fix Samsung galaxy s6 stuck in bootloop?

-Here is the letter from our readers who recently experienced this kind of problem that Samsung Galaxy S6/S6 Edge//S5/S4/S3/S2 always gets stuck or keeps rebooting in reboot loop.
+Here is the letter from our readers who recently experienced this kind of problem that Samsung Galaxy 20/8/7/S6/S6 Edge//S5/S4/S3/S2 gets stuck or keeps restarting in reboot loop.
 Probably most of you might have met same situation.
 This is a common Android firmware bug which put your Samsung Galaxy into endless booting loop.

-So now this article will tell you how to easily fix a series of Samsung Galaxy phones when it gets stuck and keep rebooting in boot loop.
+So now this article will tell you how to easily fix Samsung boot loop problem.
 Basically, we don't know what the problem really is.
-Hence before fix it, the first thing we should do is to determine what caused the Samsung Galaxy to get stuck in reboot loop.
+Hence before fix it, the first thing we should do is to determine what caused the Samsung Galaxy S6 boot loop.